exakat/exakat-docs/Reference/Rules/Type/UnicodeBlock.rst

   List of the Unicode blocks used in string literals.

 This is the kind of characters that can be found in the applications strings.
+Note that Exakat only analyze PHP scripts : any translation available in a ``.po`` or external resource is not parsed and will not show.

 .. code-block:: php